ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

 We must turn our sight towards science.
 The most striking characteristic of science has been its continued success in the solving of problems that seemed impossible.
 And scientists have special ways of talking about the phenomena they deal with, special ‘maps’ to describe the ‘territories’ they deal with.
 When things turn out as they predicted, they regard their maps as ‘true’.
-If not, they /discard/ their maps and make new ones, and act on /new sets of hypothesis/ that suggests /new courses of action/.
-On [Science and the Modern World](/), Alfred Whitehead says that it is not unusual for a scientist to /rejoice/ upon being proven wrong, that all human progress depended on ‘new questions’ rather than ‘new answers’ to the ‘old questions’.
+If not, they *discard* their maps and make new ones, and act on *new sets of hypothesis* that suggests *new courses of action*.
+On [Science and the Modern World](https://www.amazon.com/Science-Modern-World-Alfred-Whitehead/dp/0684836394), Alfred Whitehead says that it is not unusual for a scientist to *rejoice* upon being proven wrong, that all human progress depended on ‘new questions’ rather than ‘new answers’ to the ‘old questions’.

 > The last thing a scientist would do is to cling to a map because it was inherited from his grandfather or because it was used by George Washington or Abraham Lincoln.
 By intensional orientation, “If it was good enough for Washington or Lincoln, it’s good enough for me”.
 By extensional orientation, we don’t know until we have checked.
 >
 >  —— *Language in Thought and Action*

 But a different thing happens when we are trying to repair society.
 Few people have a sense of societies as mechanisms.
-Used to thinking of social problems in terms of simple moral indignation, we denounce everything around us, missing entirely the basic requirement of ‘mapping’ social problems: /establishing patterns of group behaviour/.
+Used to thinking of social problems in terms of simple moral indignation, we denounce everything around us, missing entirely the basic requirement of ‘mapping’ social problems: *establishing patterns of group behaviour*.
 Indignant, we do not ask of a proposed institutional change what the results will be; we are usually more interested in ‘punishing’ than in determining results.

 > During the course of our weary struggles with such non-sense questions, someone or other is sure to come along with a campaign to tell us, “Let’s get *back* to normalcy… let’s stick to the good *old-fashioned*, *tried-and-true* principles… let’s *return* to *sound* economics and *sound* finance, to *basics*… America must get *back* to this… America must get *back* to that…”
 >